merchise/xotl.ql/docs/source/overview.rst

   >>> next(somequery)    # doctest: +SKIP
   <SOME OBJECT>

 If no translator is configured an exception is raised upon calling `next`.
+This allows to keep things simple at the data-consuming level.
+However, this by no means the only way to retrieve data from a query.
+See :class:`xotl.ql.interfaces.IQuery` for more information.

 Footnotes